 I have served on the board of directors of the Cheyenne Animal Shelter.

-I have served for several years on the school board of St. Mary’s School and am currently the president of that board.
+I have served for several years on the school board of St. Mary’s School as well as the president of that board.

 I am a member of the Parish Council for St. Mary’s Cathedral.

 St. Mary’s/Seton Catholic Schools played a valuable role in preparing me for education and life.
 At Seton I had the opportunity to take several advanced math classes.
 When I arrived at Cornell University I tested out of math requirements and received credits for those classes I had complete in high school.
 Academically speaking, I was as well prepared for an Ivy League education as any other student there.
 The high academic standards at Seton (and currently at St. Mary’s) are second to none.